Thanatisia/distro-install-guides/VoidLinux/void-linux-base-installation.md

                 + arch-chroot (from arch-install-scripts) : A wrapper for using chroot with the various pre-requisites; Useful and used with ArchLinux base installation from the command line via pacstrap (bootstrapping with pacman)
     - Chroot into mount point
         - Using xchroot
+            + Required if using the Void linux live ISO
             ```console
             xchroot [mount-point] [shell]
             ```